heitorPB/HikingAnalysis/README.md

 # Hiking Analysis

-When a physicist goes hiking, (s)he expects some statistics and plots.
+When a physicist goes hiking, they expect some statistics and plots.
 This project reads a GPX file and outputs statistics and plots.

 ## Features